cacheflowe/haxademic/README.md

 # Haxademic

-Haxademic is a multimedia platform, built in Java and [Processing](http://processing.org/).
-It's a starting point for interactive visuals, giving you a unified environment for both realtime and rendering modes.
-It loads several Java libraries and wraps them up to play nicely with each other.
-It solves a number of problems faced by (potentially) thread-unsafe hardware inputs like audio, Kinect, MIDI and OSC.
-To view some projects created with the library, check out the [Haxademic Tumblr](http://haxademic.com/).
+Haxademic is my personal Processing-based creative coding toolkit, built to run in Eclipse with Java and [Processing](http://processing.org/).
+It's a starting point for interactive visuals, rendering and desktop/installation apps.
+It requires several essential Java/Processing libraries and wraps them up to play nicely with each other.
+It also solves a number of problems faced by (potentially) thread-unsafe hardware inputs like audio, Kinect, MIDI and OSC.

 ## State of affairs
-While the code has been open-sourced, I haven't had time to write much (any) documentation, but I'm trying to get it there.
-You can see the example apps and sketches to get an idea of how to use various features.
-Even without fully installing everything, there's plenty of interesting code within, and I fully endorse borrowing it however you see fit in the meantime.
-If you're interested in collaborating, please contact me via my [GitHub account](http://github.com/cacheflowe), or my [web site](http://cacheflowe.com/contact).
+While the code has been open-sourced, I don't plan on making it easy/viable for others to use.
+This repository is more about sharing the interesting code within, and I fully endorse borrowing it however you see fit.
+I've outlined some useful code below.

-## General Use / Tips
+## General Eclipse/Processing Tips

 Use the following VM Arguments when running the Java Application to increase memory allocated to your app